The world's tallest sunflower blooms in an Indiana backyard as a tribute to Ukraine

 About 85 people had gathered to watch, including several master gardeners from a local university and representatives from the Allen County Department of Weights and Measures.
 Babich was on a WhatsApp call with a representative from Guinness World Records.
 A camera crew was filming, and a drone flew overhead.
 Even Icy D. Eagle, the mascot of the Fort Wayne Komets minor league ice hockey team, was there, according to Guinness.

 They used a 40-foot cherry picker to measure the flower.
-Clover was 35 feet and 9 inches, 5 feet taller than the previous world record holder in Germany.
+Clover was 35 feet (11 meters) and 9 inches (22.9 centimeters), 5 feet (1.5 meters) taller than the previous world record holder in Germany.

 “It’s very emotional," Babich said.
 "It’s as good as it gets for someone who grows giants.”